List of small groups: Glossary

 The notations Z_{n} and Dih_{n} have the advantage that point groups in three dimensions C_{n} and D_{n} do not have the same notation.
 There are more isometry groups than these two, of the same abstract group type.

 The notation G × H denotes the direct product of the two groups; G^{n} denotes the direct product of a group with itself n times.
 G ⋊ H denotes a semidirect product where H acts on G; this may also depend on the choice of action of H on G.

 Abelian and simple groups are noted.
 (For groups of order n < 60, the simple groups are precisely the cyclic groups Z_{n}, for prime n.)
-The equality sign ("=") denotes isomorphism.

 The identity element in the cycle graphs is represented by the black circle.
 The lowest order for which the cycle graph does not uniquely represent a group is order 16.

 In the lists of subgroups, the trivial group and the group itself are not listed.
 Where there are several isomorphic subgroups, the number of such subgroups is indicated in parentheses.